 East Clarendon Middle-high

-- East Clarendon Middle-high's student population of 710 students has grown by 8% over five school years.
+- East Clarendon Middle-high's student population of 699 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-12|